Ditching the Back Seat Driver

 “Oh, the hell with it, get out of here and don’t come back.”

-“You heard me,” he said.
-“Out.”
-He fixed his hand firmly on her arm and led her to the door.
+“You heard me.”
+He fixed his hand firmly on her elbow and led her to the door.

-When they were outside, he leaned into her and said, “Tell your husband the local Hells Angel chapter practices at my class Saturday mornings, so I don’t ever want to see your face again or hear a word from your legal beagle about anything litigious, understand?”
+When they were outside, he leaned into her and said, “Tell your legal beagle the local Hells Angel chapter practices at my class Saturday mornings, so I don’t ever want to hear a word from him about anything litigious or see your face again, understand?”

 “You’re an ass,” she said.

-Love, peace, and understanding, he thought, were all well and good, except when it came to the empowered privileged well-bred wallets from the better neighborhoods, especially on the lakeshore, which was called the Gold Coast, where he was sure she sprang from.
+Love, peace, and understanding, he thought, were all well and good, except when it came to the empowered wallets from the better neighborhoods, especially on the nearby lakeshore, which was called the Gold Coast.
+He didn’t need a bloodhound to know she sprang from there.

 Zadie was close to the breaking point.
-The longer the class went on and the sweatier she got, the more her pants shocked her.
+The longer the class went on and the sweatier she got the more her pants shocked her.
 It was only 12 volts, she knew, but it was getting to be 12 volts every second.
 Maybe it was more voltage than she thought.
-Was it getting stronger?
-Yow, that stung!
+Was it rising higher and higher?

-“Eyes on me, everyone, front and center,” Barron said.
+“Eyes on me, everyone, front and center,” Barron harrumphed.
 “Let’s get back to business.”

 “Those pants can kiss my butt,” Zadie said, getting back into the flow of the class.